tacianoz/boletim-diplomatico/deploy/DEPLOY.md

-# Deploy do Boletim Diplomático
+# Deploy do Notas do Dia

 ## 🚀 Deploy no Google Cloud Run